stefanhemeier/ha-addons/README.md

 ## Add-ons

-This repository contains the following add-ons
+This repository contains the following add-ons.

 ### [Example add-on](./example)